mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 From the equipment replacement problem, we have one or more solutions that tell us what to do with the machine from the first decision year (result chains).
-For a given year, it might turn out that both solutions, keep and replace, yield the exact same effect, hence we have a bifurcation: we have to follow two branches, if we keep and if we replace.
+For a given year, it might turn out that **both options, keep and replace, yield the exact same effect**, hence we have a **bifurcation or fork**: we have to follow two branches, if we keep and if we replace.
 This produces a directed graph structure that looks similar to the tree that was developed.